ringa-js/ringa/docs/docs/index.md

 ## When should I use it?

-RingaJS is right for you if you find yourself dealing with:
+RingaJS is right for you if you:

-* Boilerplate Code
+* Hate Boilerplate Code
 * Need seamless integration between components in a large library and across various versions
-* Complex chains of asynchronous code
+* Want to simplify complex chains of asynchronous code
-* Complicated intercomponent communication
+* Want simple communication between all your components
-* Complex state management
-* Application scaling issues
-* Trouble refactoring large portions of your view
+* Want to break your enterprise application into manageable submodules
+* Want to avoid singletons
+* Are not sure what your final UX is going to be and want completely painless refactoring next year
+* Want to be able to pass your codebase to other developers and have the entire thing be easily understood
+* Want to know your application can scale from a prototype to enterprise with little refactoring

 ## Background

-RingaJS was built in my spare time the last year as a way to shift the most difficult concepts of rapid application development into a library to improve my own personal development speed.
-It was also designed as a way to organize enterprise applications in a way that made it extremely easy to monitor teams as they work in a growing codebase.
+The concepts of Ringa JS were originally developed around 2010 for Adobe Flex and used on a dozen enterprise applications.
+Since the death of Flash, I had tossed around the idea of rewriting them for Javascript.

+I built the current version of Ringa JS in my spare time the last year to improve my own development speed and out of sheer frustration at every single major state and asynchronous library on the market.

+So far it is working super well and is highly performant on several large-scale applications.
+More details to come soon as the project grows!

 ## Contributors and Contact

+If you want to contribute, or want to ask questions, feel free to reach out.
+As of November, 2017 the project is under heavy active daily development:

 * [Joshua Jung - Project Owner](mailto://joshua.p.jung@gmail.com)
 * Thomas Yarnall